 In an effort to create a simplistic way to discuss the subject, let’s consider the following separations:

-The First Clarification
+The First Clarification:

-The new covenant, “Love God, Love Neighbor,” sums up all Ten Commandments.
 Deuteronomy 6:5 is a summation of the first five commandments.
 Leviticus 19:18 is a summation of the second five commandments.
-“Love God, Love Neighbor” provides a rightful spirit by which all Ten Commandments should ideally be upheld.
-These two laws of love form the new commandment that Jesus gave his followers.
-But, again, the two laws create a rightful spirit by which the Ten Commandments are to be honored.
+“Love God, Love Neighbor” provides a rightful spirit, by which all Ten Commandments should ideally be upheld.
+These two laws of love form the new commandment.
+But, again, these two laws embody a rightful spirit, by which the Ten Commandments are to be honored.
 Jesus never abolished or discarded the Ten Commandments.
-Therefore, God’s Law, is integral to both covenants.
+He sealed them inside of the two commands to Love God and neighbor.
+Therefore, the original commandments, are integral to both covenants.

-A Second Clarification
+A Second Clarification:

-The two laws of love taken from Deuteronomy 6:5 and Leviticus 19:18 became a new commandment.
+The two laws of love taken from Deuteronomy 6:5, and Leviticus 19:18 became a new commandment.

-God’s Law, or the Ten Commandments, form the core of both old and new covenants.
+The Ten Commandments, form the core of both old and new covenants.